blynkkk/blynkkk.github.io/BlynkServer.md

 [How to install Java on Ubuntu](http://docs.blynk.cc/#blynk-server-advanced-local-server-setup-install-java-on-ubuntu).

 ## How to run local Blynk Server
-By default, mobile application use 8443 port and is based on SSL/TLS sockets.
-Default hardware port is 8442 and is based on plain TCP/IP sockets.
+By default, mobile applications use 8443 port and connection is based on SSL/TLS sockets.
+Default hardware port is 8442 and connection is based on plain TCP/IP sockets.

 ### Quick Local Server launch

-1. Make sure you are using Java 8
+1. Make sure you have Java 8 installed

 	```
 	java -version